DR437E Governance in the High North: implications for Arctic private and public sector

 Language of instruction: English

-The objective of the course: The overall aim of the course is to learn and reflect upon multidisciplinary and multi-theoretical research approaches to governance in the context of the High North: what are implications for Arctic private and public sector.
+The overall aim of the course is to learn and reflect upon multidisciplinary and multi-theoretical research approaches to governance in the context of the High North: what are implications for Arctic private and public sector.
 This course will focus on the particular ‘level’ of governance associated with a type of organization (including, e.g. public governance, global governance, and corporate governance).
 Firstly, we identify the nature of the concept itself.
-Secondly, we consider it in the framework of the relevant theories, and then the different examples of implications of the governance are discussed.
-Participation at the conference “High North Dialogue Conference” will give an exemplification of the governance issues in the context of the High North.
+Secondly, we consider it in the framework of the relevant theories, and then the different examples of implications of the governance are discussed, i.e. smart governance.
+Participation at the conference “High North Dialogue” gives an exemplification of the governance issues in the context of the High North.
 At the scenario workshop, students will learn about different methodologies for scenario building and will be working in multidisciplinary groups on scenario topic relevant for the High North Dialogue conference.

 Governance is a broad issue that is addressed, analyzed, and understood in diverging ways.
 The literature on governance has a long tradition and embraces disciplines ranging from public administration, planning, policy sciences, to economics.
 This course will give an overview of governance and how to reflect upon it in the different contexts.
 The governance concept refers to the creation of a structure or order “which cannot be externally imposed but is the result of the interaction of a multiplicity of governing and each other influencing actors” (Kooiman and van Vliet, 1996).
 Governance is concerned with creating conditions for the ordered rule and collective action (Stocker, 1998), which in turn leads to the “creation, reinforcement, or reproduction of social norms and institutions” (Hufty, 2011).
 The theoretical reflection upon governance will be considered by stakeholder theory, legitimacy theory, institutional theory and studies of governmentality.